-More than 100,000 confirmed cases of coronavirus have been reported.
-In the U.S., confirmed cases climbed to over 500 over the weekend, and 22 Americans have died from infection.
+More than 100,000 confirmed cases of the coronavirus have been reported.
+In the U.S., confirmed cases climbed to more than 500 over the weekend, and 22 Americans have died from the infection.

 Airlines are feeling the crunch as people avoid long plane trips and take precautions to avoid crowded areas, as the CDC recommends.
-No one waiting in line to check-in at London’s Heathrow airport last week.
-Munich International Airport was just about empty, too.
+No one was waiting in line to check in at London’s Heathrow Airport last week.
+Munich International Airport was just about empty too.

 “At the end of last week, we started seeing very sharp declines,” Gary Kelly, the CEO of Southwest Airlines, said on CNBC last week.
 “It has a 9/11-like feel.”